- Home ›

 They’ll help you explore your options and pitch solutions or compromises you’ll both feel comfortable with.
 It’s up to you to decide what you’ll ultimately do.
 Your mediator can’t make a ruling.
 They can only offer valuable advice.

 When you’re both on the same page at the time you file for divorce, the process often goes very smoothly.
-If you’re able to reach agreements through mediation, you can peacefully file for a simple uncontested divorce.
+If you can reach agreements through mediation, you can peacefully file for a simple uncontested divorce.

 All you need to do is complete your divorce settlement agreement with the information you gathered from your mediation session and file your divorce papers.